duglin/xreg-github/README.md

 - pagination
 - have DB generate the COLLECTIONcount attributes so people can query over them and we don't need the code to calculate them (can we due to filters?)
-- add checks for valid obj/map key names in new validation funcs ****
 - support overriding spec defined attributes - like "format"
 - support changing the model - test for invalid changes
 - add tests for immutable attributes
+- test filtering on bool attributes where they search for attr=false
 - support the resource sticky/default attributes
   - remove ?setdefault.. for some apis
   - process ?setdefaultversionid flag before we update things